 One of These Things First – Nick Drake

-A song that goes hand-in-hand with main character Andrew Largeman’s lifelong struggle with identity in Zach Braff’s film Garden State, Nick Drake uses simple piano, guitar, and image-heavy lyrics to sing about what could have been.
+A song that goes hand-in-hand with main character Andrew Largeman’s lifelong struggle with identity, Nick Drake uses simple piano, guitar, and image-heavy lyrics to sing about what could have been.
 ‘One of These Things First’ initially appeared on Drake’s 1971 album, Bryter Layter.

 Lebanese Blonde – Thievery Corporation